Sierra Nevada Framework Management Indicator Species

 Black Backed Woodpecker

 There are currently 52 species on the MIS list for the Sierra Nevada.
-Some of these species, such as the Bald eagle, Mule deer and Northern goshawk, are on the lists for all ten Sierra Nevada National Forests.
-While others, such as the Wolverine, and California condor only appear on the list for one national forest in the Sierra Nevada.
+Some of these species, such as the bald eagle, mule deer and Northern goshawk, are on the lists for all ten Sierra Nevada National Forests.
+Others, such as the wolverine and California condor only appear on the list for one national forest in the Sierra Nevada.

 Red Legged Frog American marten